pippim/pippim.github.io/programs/tcm.md

 <a id="color_scheme_button"></a>

-## Color Scheme Button
+## Color Scheme Picker

 <div class="tcm_doc_window_button">
     <button id="tcm_color_scheme" title="Color Scheme Selector"></button>
 </div>

-The ***Color Scheme*** Button is used to view and control website color settings.
+The ***Color Scheme*** Picker is used to choose website color settings.

-Drop down menu is used to control which color scheme is used.
+There are two stock color schemes:

+- Cayman Theme
+- Dark Theme

+Eventually you will be able to copy a color scheme and modify it.
+Then you can save the color scheme and send it to others or send it to yourself on another device.

 <div id="tcm_doc_color_scheme_picker"></div>